peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Stable_Distribution></a>
 ### Stable Distribution

-As more and more independent and identically distributed random variables are added together, their distribution tends to a [**_stable distribution_**](https://en.wikipedia.org/wiki/Stable_distribution), which resembles a curve with a single peak, but with generally "fatter" tails than the normal distribution.
+As more and more independent random numbers from the same distribution are added together, their distribution tends to a [**_stable distribution_**](https://en.wikipedia.org/wiki/Stable_distribution), which resembles a curve with a single peak, but with generally "fatter" tails than the normal distribution.
 The pseudocode below uses the Chambers&ndash;Mallows&ndash;Stuck algorithm.
 The `Stable` method, implemented below, takes two parameters: